Portkey-AI/terraform/README.md

 - `manager` - Manage workspace resources and members
 - `member` - Standard workspace access

+## Known Issues

+### Workspace Deletion (API Issue)
+Workspaces may fail to delete with error: `409: Unable to delete.
+Please ensure that all Virtual Keys are deleted`.
+This occurs even for newly created workspaces due to auto-provisioned resources on the backend.

+**Workaround**: Manually delete all providers/virtual keys in the workspace before destroying.

+### Workspace Member Read (API Issue)
+The workspace member `getMember` endpoint returns inconsistent data, which can cause Terraform state drift.

+**Status**: Tests are skipped; resource works for create/update/delete operations.

+### User Resource (API Limitation)
+The user update API rejects requests when updating to the same role value.

+**Impact**: User resource is read-only (data source only).
+Use `portkey_user_invite` to manage user access.

+### User Invite Updates (API Design)
+User invitations cannot be updated - there is no PUT endpoint.

+**Workaround**: Delete and recreate the invitation to modify it.

+### Prompt Template Updates (API Behavior)
+Updating a prompt's template or parameters creates a new version rather than updating in place.
+The new version is not automatically set as the default.

+**Workaround**: Name updates work reliably.
+For template changes, use the Portkey UI or API directly to manage versions.

 ## Contributing

 Contributions are welcome!
 Please: